react-static/react-static/docs/config.md

 Works exactly like `basePath`, but only when running the dev server.

+### `assetsPath`

+Your `assetsPath` determines where your bundled JS and CSS will be loaded from.
+This is helpful if you want to host your assets in an external location such as a CDN.

 ### `extractCssChunks`

 `extractCssChunks` replaces default `ExtractTextPlugin` with `ExtractCssChunks`.
 It enables automatic CSS splitting into separate files by routes as well as dynamic components (using `react-universal-component`).
 More information about the [plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) and [why it is useful as a part of CSS delivery optimisation](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin#what-about-glamorous-styled-components-styled-jsx-aphrodite-etc).
 Defaults to `false`.